evancz/elm-effects/README.md

   - A list of effects that need to get run.
 These effects are the mix of tasks and ticks that were requested in the various `init` and `update` functions.
 So when we commit to the transaction, we also fire off all these effects.
 When those effects are complete, they will be fed back into the system, triggering new updates.

-So that is a decent conceptual framework for thinking about `Transactions`, but like I said, it is not the true representation.
+This is a decent conceptual framework for understanding `Transactions`, but like I said, the true representation is slightly fancier.
 You can create a `Transaction` in a few ways:

 ```elm
 done : model -> Transaction msg model